oousmane/fao-AquaCrop/README.md

 ## Citation

 A wide range of publications is available to refer to AquaCrop in the GUI or standalone version.
-The most recent report, "[AquaCrop on the ground.
-Model applications for sustainable agricultural water management](https://openknowledge.fao.org/items/5ac8b52d-dff2-413e-9068-e3f7163d88bf)", is available at the following link: <https://doi.org/10.4060/cd4207en>
+The most recent report is "[AquaCrop on the ground.
+Model applications for sustainable agricultural water management](https://openknowledge.fao.org/items/5ac8b52d-dff2-413e-9068-e3f7163d88bf)".

 The users can refer to this publication or any publication of their choice, when using these AquaCrop assets.